shaunsmith/functionslab/3-1-SetupEnv.md

-# Step 3.1 - Setup Local Development Environment
+#  Setup Local Development Environment

-## Key Pair
+## Gather information needed in subsequent steps

+user OCID - Please get your user OCID from OCI console > User Settings screen

+## API signing key

-Ask your lab instructor for the keys.
+For simplicity use the key file names in the keys folder.
+Ask your lab instructor for the actual keys to use during the labs.